mahmoudsamhoud/Online-Store-Sales-Analysis/README.md

     In this project, we will achieve that using Python as our programming language and MySQL as our database management system (DBMS).

 ## Aim of The Project
     In this project, a database will be created and 3 tables will be added to our database in order to store data about products, sales, and customers respectively.
+Also, two sales analyses will be performed just to show how to extract data from the database and use it in analysis.

+## Creating The Database, Adding Tables and Sample Data.
+    Firstly, the following queries were specified:
+        1. create_db_query: to create the database.
+        2. create_products_table_query: to create the products table.
+        3. create_sales_table_query: to create the sales table.
+        4. create_customers_table_query: to create the customers' table.
+        5. insert_products_data: to insert the products data
+        6. insert_sales_data: to insert the sales data
+        7. insert_customers_data: to insert the customers' data

+        These queries are provided in detail in the [Code.ipynb](https://github.com/mahmoudsamhoud/Online-Store-Sales-Analysis/blob/main/Code.ipynb)

+        The database is created using the following code.
+        ```SQL

+        ```